Hjorthmedh/RGCmorphology/ms/intro.md

 clustering/classification methods.
 We refer to the genetic markers as the "genetic type" of the RGCs, and follow the terminology proposed by
 @Cook1998 for distinguishing between the notion of a "type" and "class" of a neuron.
-Some of the cells included in this study were illustrated and analysed in earlier publications [@Beier2013-mc; @Cruz-Martin2014-sf; @Osterhout2014-ko; @El-Danaf2015-pk].
+Some  neurons included in this study were illustrated and analysed in earlier publications [@Beier2013-mc; @Cruz-Martin2014-sf; @Osterhout2014-ko; @El-Danaf2015-pk].